-Developers are required to contract with a relocation consultant (see Relocation Consultant List) to manage their relocation process.
+Developers are required to contract with a qualified third-party relocation consultant to manage their relocation process.
 HUD requires detailed documentation of all aspects relating to relocation.
 The Relocation Consultant will coordinate relocation activities, with approval of SDHC staff.
 Developer fees will not be fully released until SDHC verifies compliance with relocation laws and/or resolves all HUD outstanding relocation-related findings or concerns.
 Completion of tenant noticing is necessary prior to the funding review by the SDHC Board.